cmordinibluhm/pic_10_c_final_project/readme.md

 Regarding collisions, he recommended having some sort of buffer so that when the player jumps ahead by however much, it doesn't accidentally pass the edge of the
     object and not register a collision.

-Changes "QTimer timer" to be a member of player class so that its interval can be changed as the type of movement changes.
+Changed "QTimer timer" to be a member of player class so that its interval can be changed as the type of movement changes.

-### Commit 9
+### Commit 10 and 11
 Merged with master before attempting to make sideways collisions.
 Each question I look up leads to another and I now have exactly 40 tabs open in Chrome.
     Current approach is to use the itemAt(Position) method to see if there is an item at certain positions within the player...